Best Merchant of Record Providers for SaaS: What to Compare First

 - • Documentation quality for migrations

-If the product includes onboarding, implementation, consulting, design work or managed services, check whether those human-delivered elements affect eligibility.
+If your product ships with onboarding, implementation, consulting, design work or managed services, check whether those human parts affect eligibility.

-Some software-focused MoRs are not a fit when the main value is custom human work rather than access to software.
+Some software-focused MoRs stop being a fit once the real value is custom human work rather than access to the software.

 Turn the article into a shortlist.